MXR 129 Pitch Transposer: The Shifty Little Box That Hears Voices

 FEATURES & PROS:

-• Analog-Digital Hybrid Madness – Early pitch processing before DSP grew up.
-It’s noisy, weird, and full of character.
+• Analog-Digital Hybrid: early pitch processing from before DSP grew up.
+Noisy, weird and full of character.

-• CV/Gate Friendly – Modulate the pitch with voltage and watch it go off the rails—in the best way.
+• CV / Gate Friendly: modulate the pitch with voltage and watch it career off the rails, beautifully.

-• Cult Classic Status – Used by Zappa, Eno, and anyone else who liked their harmonies a little mentally unstable.
+• Cult-Classic Status: chased by anyone who likes their harmonies a little mentally unstable.